Cas9Diego/APISongLyricsMM/README.md

 Foundation

 How it Works
-         Simply introduce the name of a song and the name of the artist in the searchField and a list of resoults will appear.
+         \nSimply introduce the name of a song and the name of the artist in the searchField and a list of resoults will appear.
 Click on one of the results and it will display the lyrics of the song.